SAFEGUARDING

 Where any child makes a disclosure relating to harm or abuse to an adult, it is important for that adult to:

-• listen calmly and carefully, showing that their their views are taken seriously
+• listen calmly and carefully, showing that their views are taken seriously

 • provide an appropriate and honest level of reassurance